Space-filling curve: Properties

 If a curve is not injective, then one can find two intersecting subcurves of the curve, each obtained by considering the images of two disjoint segments from the curve's domain (the unit line segment).
 The two subcurves intersect if the intersection of the two images is non-empty.
 One might be tempted to think that the meaning of curves intersecting is that they necessarily cross each other, like the intersection point of two non-parallel lines, from one side to the other.
 However, two curves (or two subcurves of one curve) may contact one another without crossing, as, for example, a line tangent to a circle does.

 A non-self-intersecting continuous curve cannot fill the unit square because that will make the curve a homeomorphism from the unit interval onto the unit square (any continuous bijection from a compact space onto a Hausdorff space is a homeomorphism).
 But a unit square has no cut-point, and so cannot be homeomorphic to the unit interval, in which all points except the endpoints are cut-points.
 There exist non-self-intersecting curves of nonzero area, the Osgood curves, but by Netto's theorem they are not space-filling.

 For the classic Peano and Hilbert space-filling curves, where two subcurves intersect (in the technical sense), there is self-contact without self-crossing.
 A space-filling curve can be (everywhere) self-crossing if its approximation curves are self-crossing.
 A space-filling curve's approximations can be self-avoiding, as the figures above illustrate.
 In 3 dimensions, self-avoiding approximation curves can even contain knots.
 Approximation curves remain within a bounded portion of n-dimensional space, but their lengths increase without bound.

 Space-filling curves are special cases of fractal curves.
 No differentiable space-filling curve can exist.
 Roughly speaking, differentiability puts a bound on how fast the curve can turn.
-Michał Morayne proved that the continuum hypothesis is equivalent to the existence of a Peano curve such that at each point of real line at least one of its components is differentiable.
+Michał Morayne proved that the continuum hypothesis is equivalent to the existence of a Peano curve such that at each point of the real line at least one of its components is differentiable.

 The Hahn–Mazurkiewicz theorem

 The Hahn–Mazurkiewicz theorem is the following characterization of spaces that are the continuous image of curves:

 Spaces that are the continuous image of a unit interval are sometimes called Peano spaces.

 In many formulations of the Hahn–Mazurkiewicz theorem, second-countable is replaced by metrizable.
 These two formulations are equivalent.
-In one direction a compact Hausdorff space is a normal space and, by the Urysohn metrization theorem, second-countable then implies metrizable.
+In one direction a compact Hausdorff space is a normal space and, by Urysohn's metrization theorem, second-countable then implies metrizable.
 Conversely, a compact metric space is second-countable.